It might be time to replace “I heart NY” with “NY heart Sports Betting” as the official slogan of the Empire State.

 Conversely, there are a handful of events that New Yorkers are unable to wager on, a list that includes:

-A full 15 ½ months before sports betting was legalized in New York, the Giants were already locked into a deal with DraftKings Sportsbook.
-DK is the official sports betting, iGaming and daily fantasy operator for the team, an agreement that includes “premier brand integration” across MetLife Stadium during Giants home games.
+DraftKings is the official sports betting, iGaming, and daily fantasy operator for the team, an agreement that includes “premier brand integration” across MetLife Stadium during Giants home games.

-Whether you wager on the Jets or steadfastly bet against them (and plenty of people fall into the latter category), a trip to MetLife Stadium won’t be complete without a trip to the Fubo Sportsbook Lounge, which is expected to open in time for the start of the 2022-23 season.
+Whether you wager on the Jets or steadfastly bet against them (and plenty of people fall into the latter category), a trip to MetLife Stadium won’t be complete without a trip to the WynnBet Green Room, an immersive sportsbook experience.
 B-E-T-S!
 BETS!
 BETS!
 BETS!
 BETS!

-Betway wasn’t one of the nine operators initially approved for legal sports betting in New York, but that hasn’t stopped the global powerhouse from getting in front of NY bettors.
+Betway wasn’t one of the nine operators initially approved for legal sports betting in New York, but that didn't stop the global powerhouse from getting in front of NY bettors.
 The Nets have secured Betway as an official sponsor, and anyone who has watched Brooklyn games will recall seeing the “Betway” brand featured prominently.

 Rangers fans have two prominent sports betting options to choose from at MSG.
 BetMGM is an official partner of the team, as is Caesars (DraftKings also has a deal with the club, but it’s primarily via signage and branding).
 It should come as no surprise to see the world’s most famous arena as a major sports betting hub.

-The Islanders are open for business, having just moved into the brand-new UBS Arena last November.
-But while their Ranger brethren have locked in agreements with a trio of major sports betting companies, the Isles’ involvement in the industry is limited to a sponsorship with Betway – an operator that isn’t even licensed in New York.
+The Islanders are open for business, having just moved into the brand-new UBS Arena in November 2021.
+But while their Ranger brethren have locked in agreements with a trio of major sports betting companies, the Isles’ involvement in the industry is limited to a sponsorship with Betway — an operator that isn’t even licensed in New York.

 FanDuel had already been the apple of the Yankees’ eye en route to their initial partnership agreement in 2020 – but not long after the 2022 season kicked off, FD announced a partnership renewal (while upgrading to official sports betting partner).
 One of the top perks: a FanDuel premium VIP hospitality area at Yankee Stadium.